MicrosoftDocs/cpp-docs/docs/cpp/delete-operator-cpp.md

 }
 ```

-The following two cases produce undefined results: using the array form of delete (delete [ ]) on an object and using the nonarray form of delete on an array.
+The following two cases produce undefined results: using the array form of delete (`delete []`) on an object, and using the nonarray form of delete on an array.

 ## Example